upalepu/iac/docs/Windows.md

 # Infrastructure as Code - Windows EC2 on AWS

 The following instructions will enable you to create multiple Windows EC2 machines within a dedicated Virtual private Cloud (VPC) in AWS.
 You can also provision these machines with any applications you require.
 Terraform is capable of basic provisioning of your machines, but for advanced application provisioning, you will be better off using a dedicated provisioning or configuration management software like Octopus, Chef, Puppet, Ansible or Salt.
+NOTE: That you will likely incur some costs by using this terraform script as the windows machine types are not likely to be available in the free tier.
+As long as you take care to destroy the infrastructure after you're done, the charges will likely be small.

 <div class="twocol"></div>